Merijn0mert/VirtualHumanAI_Tensor/README.md

 - **Install packages**: Type npm install
 - **Start application**: Use command npm run dev
 - **Open application**: Go to the localhost or IP-adress in the command line.
 The application should work then
 - **Chatbot data embedding**: After sending the first message it takes a while for the chatbot to react.
 This is because of the AI generating and embedding the data.
 He only needs to do this once.
+- **Start chatting**: Now you are free to have a conversation with the AI (Watch the tokens tho. especcialy with the speech function).

 ---